juhanpuusepp/event-discovery-app/README.md

 # EVNTLY – Event Discovery App
-Discover events around you through a map-based interface and as an organiser, add your own.
+Discover events around you through a map-based interface, and as an organiser, add your own.
 The user can view nearby events filtered by categories.
-By clicking on an event, more details are presented.
-In addition, a calendar view also allows browsing upcoming events by date.
+By clicking on an event, users can obtain more information about it.
+Additionally, a calendar view allows browsing upcoming events by date.
 The platform supports micro-payments for paid events, enabling users to purchase tickets directly within the app.
-Certified accounts can add their own occasions.
+Certified accounts can add their own events.

 The app is written in **Kotlin language**, in **Android Studio** IDE.
 It is compiled and run by **Gradle**, with the UI being created by using the modern toolkit **Jetpack Compose**.